grgbr/cute/sphinx/cute-report.rst

 Exit status
 ===========

-When given the verify_ subcommand, :program:`cute-junit.py` terminates with a ``0`` (success) exit code when all tests found into the :option:`PATH` file have passed.
+When given the verify_ subcommand, :program:`cute-report` terminates with a ``0`` (success) exit code when all tests found into the :option:`PATH` file have passed.
 It terminates with a ``1`` (failure) exit code otherwise.

-For all other subcommands :program:`cute-junit.py` terminates with a non zero failure exit code when and input files parsing or output files saving operation fails.
+For all other subcommands :program:`cute-report` terminates with a non zero failure exit code when and input files parsing or output files saving operation fails.